olincollege/urban_gentrification/README.md

 ## Merwan
 Through this project, I would like to practice my skills with data cleaning and preparation as well as my ability to create useful and readable visualizations.

+## Madie
+My goal for this project is to gain experience with cleaning/wrangling data, as well as use visualizations to convey interesting stories with data.
+Particularly, I would like to work more with map data or spatial visualization.